d11wtq/oedipus-dm/README.md

-# Oedipus Integration for DataMapper
+# Oedipus Sphinx Integration for DataMapper

 This gem is a work in progress, binding [Oedipus](https://github.com/d11wtq/oedipus) with [DataMapper](https://github.com/datamapper/dm-core), in order to support